Eaton (ETN) Gains But Lags Market: What You Should Know

-The power management company's stock has dropped by 9.52% in the past month, falling short of the Industrial Products sector's loss of 4.93% and the S&P 500's loss of 0.71%.
+Shares of the power management company have appreciated by 9.52% over the course of the past month, outperforming the Industrial Products sector's gain of 9.4%, and the S&P 500's gain of 8.59%.

-The investment community will be closely monitoring the performance of Eaton in its forthcoming earnings report.
-On that day, Eaton is projected to report earnings of $2.82 per share, which would represent year-over-year growth of 10.59%.
-Our most recent consensus estimate is calling for quarterly revenue of $6.37 billion, up 6.72% from the year-ago period.
+The investment community will be paying close attention to the earnings performance of Eaton in its upcoming release.
+The company is slated to reveal its earnings on May 5, 2026.
+The company is expected to report EPS of $2.75, up 1.1% from the prior-year quarter.
+Meanwhile, the latest consensus estimate predicts the revenue to be $7.09 billion, indicating a 11.11% increase compared to the same quarter of the previous year.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $10.80 per share and a revenue of $25.01 billion, representing changes of +18.42% and +7.8%, respectively, from the prior year.
+For the full year, the Zacks Consensus Estimates are projecting earnings of $13.31 per share and revenue of $30.34 billion, which would represent changes of +10.27% and +10.55%, respectively, from the prior year.

-Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Eaton.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also take note of any recent adjustments to analyst estimates for Eaton.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the business health and profitability.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.01% higher within the past month.
-As of now, Eaton holds a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.08% higher.
+Eaton currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, Eaton is currently trading at a Forward P/E ratio of 31.08.
-This expresses a premium compared to the average Forward P/E of 22.58 of its industry.
+In the context of valuation, Eaton is at present trading with a Forward P/E ratio of 30.77.
+For comparison, its industry has an average Forward P/E of 25.2, which means Eaton is trading at a premium to the group.

-We can also see that ETN currently has a PEG ratio of 2.54.
+One should further note that ETN currently holds a PEG ratio of 2.82.
 Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-As the market closed yesterday, the Manufacturing - Electronics industry was having an average PEG ratio of 2.06.
+The average PEG ratio for the Manufacturing - Electronics industry stood at 1.93 at the close of the market yesterday.

 The Manufacturing - Electronics industry is part of the Industrial Products sector.
-This group has a Zacks Industry Rank of 82, putting it in the top 33% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 150, which puts it in the bottom 39% of all 250+ industries.

 The Zacks Industry Rank assesses the vigor of our specific industry groups by computing the average Zacks Rank of the individual stocks incorporated in the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.